-- f) For several of the Rotarian Action Groups, discuss what you believe (guess if necessary) may be typical projects. - g) What do Rotarians and Rotary get out of participation in these activities?
-How do these projects advance the mission of Rotary?
-Advances service, fellowship, vocational service, and builds international peace and goodwill through Rotarians working (or playing) together. - h) How would you join one of these groups?
-Contact information on each is at Rotary.org. - 3) Propose five new fellowships and to support how the fellowships would be good for Rotary and for Rotarians and/or for those we serve. - 4) What is a Rotarian Action Group?
-Organized groups of Rotarians who have special interests or skills in a particular service area.

-How can my participation in a Rotarian Action Group support local and international service projects in my club, Rotarians in RAGs are ambassadors of peace, goodwill and understanding, and it provides additional opportunities to expand contacts and skills for exchanges and projects.
+- d) How do you believe they might function as a group?
+What is the scope of most of these groups?
+How does that affect the activity? - e) Doesn't this take away from Club service?
+Or, would participation in a project enhance Rotary membership retention?
+If so, how? - f) For several of the Rotarian Action Groups, discuss what you believe (guess if necessary) may be typical projects. - g) What do Rotarians and Rotary get out of participation in these activities?
+How do these projects advance the mission of Rotary? - h) How would you join one of these groups? - 3) Propose five new fellowships and to support how the fellowships would be good for Rotary and for Rotarians and/or for those we serve. - 4) How can my participation in a Rotarian Action Group support local and international service projects in my club, fellowship opportunities for members of my club, or strengthen my clubs programs?
+How my participation in a Rotarian Action Group benefit me? - 5) Program logos key for Insert RO-1: 1-C, 2-G, 3-F, 4-G, 5-D, 6-A, 7-B.